-- Very low to intermediate
+Very low to intermediate

-- Very short (up to around three years) - Management through decay
+Very short (up to around three years)

+Management through decay

-This mostly comes from the medical sector and research.
+This mostly comes from the medical and research sectors.
 Medical waste may constitute liquid or gaseous effluent, or contaminated solid or liquid waste generated by the use of radionuclides in this field.

-Radioactivity level 🕚 Time needed for the radioactivity to decay (to a level that presents no risks to human health or the environment) - this depends on the half-life. 💽 Final waste management method.
+Activity level 🕚 Time required for the radioactivity to decay (to a level that presents no risks to human health or the environment) - this depends on the half-life.
+Final waste management method.

-- 1 Aube (CSA) and Manche (CSM) disposal facilities. - 2 Given its very low level, the time criterion is not taken into account when classifying this waste category. - 3 Industrial facility for grouping, storage and disposal (Cires) in the Aube.
+- Aube (CSA) and Manche (CSM) disposal facilities. - Given its very low level, the time criterion is not taken into account when classifying this waste category. - Industrial facility for grouping, storage and disposal (Cires) in the Aube.